 Essential Teachings of the Christian Faith

-We believe the 66 books of the Bible, in both Old and New Testaments, are given by God’s inspiration and that in the original writings they are without error.
+We believe the 66 books of the Bible, in both Old and New Testaments, are given by God’s inspiration.
 We believe the Scriptures originated with God but were written using humans as the means and thus speak with the authority of God while reflecting the backgrounds, cultures, styles, and vocabularies of the human authors.
 They are the unique, reliable, and the final authority on all matters of Christian faith and practice.

 We believe in one true God, creator of all things, infinitely perfect and eternally existing in three persons: Father, Son, and Holy Spirit.